-There are as many species as there are butterflies and moths.
+There are as many species of caterpillars as there are butterflies and moths.
 This is because they are the larvae form of these many and varied members of the Order Lepidoptera.

-These little buggers like to eat the leaves of fruit trees as well as ornamentals like magnolia trees.
+These little buggers love the leaves of fruit trees as well as ornamentals like magnolia trees.
 They use silk to fold leaves together and then, they use these shelters to feed in relative safety.

-Leafrollers are host-specific, meaning, they only eat the leaves of one kind of plant or tree.
+Leafrollers are host-specific, meaning, they only go after the leaves of one kind of plant or tree.
 Leaf roller caterpillars can cause so much stress to the fruit tree it will either drop its fruit early or the fruit will have deformities.

 The Mimosa Webworm is the one most people see on mimosa trees.

 These little guys are sneaky.
 They hide either underneath the soil of their host plant or in its dense crown during the day.
-Then, at night, it comes out to eat foliage, eat seedlings, and to bore into veggies.
+Then, at night, it comes out to feed on foliage, seedlings, and to bore into veggies.